Canadian health claims for food: Measurements of dietary sodium

 Dietary sodium can be measured in two ways.
 Total dietary sodium measures the amount (in grams or milligrams) of sodium in the food.
 Sodium ratio refers to the amount of sodium per amount of food eaten, usually in grams per kilocalorie, or milligrams per kilocalorie.

 Dietary potassium can be measured as the total amount of potassium in the diet (usually in milligrams).
 It can also be measured in relation to sodium intake as the potassium-sodium ratio, in mg K/mg Na, or mg K/g Na.
 Only this last measurement shows the effect of dietary potassium as part of the equation; the rest measure only sodium intake, which is less important overall than the combined effects of potassium and sodium.

 DASH diet

 Dietary Approaches to Stop Hypertension (DASH) is a dietary intervention designed to reduce blood pressure in patients with hypertension.
 It emphasizes fruits and vegetables, low-fat dairy products, whole grains, poultry, nuts and fish, and limits red meats, sweets and sweetened drinks.
 It has been found to reduce hypertension in patients even without weight loss or reduction of sodium intake.
 However, it is usually used in combination with a sodium-controlled diet.

-Research supporting the claim
+Supporting research

 Most research has shown that reducing sodium intake reduces the risk of cardiovascular disease(CVD) and all-cause mortality rate.